webix-hub/docs/data/spreadsheet/functions.md

 To add a new function, use the api/ui.spreadsheet_registermathmethod.md method.
 You should pass two parameters to it:

 - the name of the function.
 It should be defined in uppercase
 - the function handler.
-It takes all the necessary parameters and contains the function's logic The handler can contain:
+It takes all the necessary parameters and contains the function's logic.
+The handler receives either of the following notions as a parameter:
 	- a single value (a reference to a cell)
 	- an array of values (a reference to a range of cells)